Community Expectations & Policies

 All Students Please Note: Overnight guest visitation is not permitted during periods where the University is closed for breaks or holidays.

 All Residents must show their Iona University ID card upon entering the building.
 All residents must make sure they have the proper semester resident sticker on their card.
 If not, they must see the RHD of their building to obtain a resident sticker.

 Any Iona resident living in any hall can enter any residence hall during regular guest hours (8 a.m.-1 a.m.) but must have their host check them in and they must leave their IONA ID at the front desk.
 If they are planning to stay overnight they MUST notify the front desk that they are an overnight guest PRIOR to 1 a.m.

 The resident and guest(s) must each register at the front desk.
 The guest must submit a valid photo ID.
 Only photo IDs will be accepted and all ID cards will be held at the front desk until the guest(s) departs.
 Passports will not be accepted at the front desk.

 The resident host must also escort his/her guest to the desk to retrieve the ID.

 Residents are responsible for their signed-in guest(s) and must be with their guest(s) when entering and exiting the residence hall.
-Guests need to be escorted throughout the hall at all times and any damages or policy violations caused by guests will remain the responsibility of the resident.
+Guests need to be escorted throughout the hall at all times and any damages or policy violations caused by guests will remain the responsibility of

 Under 18 Day & Overnight Guests